What you really need to know about using Evernote and how to make it work for you!

 3. You can tag and always find your voice memos

 Evernote’s voice memos are useful for so many reasons.
 Record a business meeting, a presentation at an event, or even notes for your next article…all while you are out and about.
+I even record the sermons every Sunday as I take notes.
 You can tag and save them for easy retrieval in the future.

 4. You can capture all your brilliant ideas